0330 822 0505

 You may not have as much choice as you would if you were buying a standard property, but you certainly won’t be limited to just one or two providers.

 In any case, approaching one of these lenders directly is not recommended.
-This would limit you to just one set of mortgage deals and increase the chances of rejection.
+Doing so would limit you to just one set of mortgage deals and increase your chances of rejection.

-But if you were to apply through a broker, you’d have access to their entire market and boost your chances of quick approval.
+However, if you apply through a broker, you’d have access to their entire market and boost your chances of quick approval.

 Eligibility criteria